 TRIO EOC services are free and include academic and personal advice, career workshops, information on postsecondary education opportunities and financial literacy; help in completing applications for college admissions, testing, financial aid, and coordination with postsecondary institutions.
-EOC also assists with media activities designed to involve and acquaint the community with higher education opportunities.
+EOC also assists with media activities to acquaint the community with higher education opportunities.